gcallah/hambone/chaps/chap1.md

 "Man, it don't make no sense to underestimate them.
 That Forrest, he mean."

-Bernie, staring up at the low-hanging clouds, asked, "Now wait a second: didn't Will kill Forrest's daddy?
+Bernie, staring up at the low-hanging clouds, asked, "Hold on: didn't Will kill Forrest's daddy?

-"Yeah, that's what some folk say... and they say he killed a whole bunch of Polacks too!"
+"Well, that's what some folk say... and they say he killed a whole bunch of Polacks too!"

 "What the Polacks doing in Norway?"